AyushmanTripathy/snake/Readme.md

 1. make
 1. c++ compiler of you choice

-snake can runned with different algorithims by passing the `ai` arg with make
+snake can runned with different algorithims by passing the `algo` arg with make

 ```
-make ai=simple
+make algo=simple
 ```

 following algorithims are avaliable